BUXTON FESTIVAL FRINGE - YEAR BY YEAR

 1980

-The Buxton Festival's artistic director, Malcolm Fraser, expresses an interest in seeing a Fringe develop with a parallel programme to that of the main festival.
-This is to ensure that visitors have ample choice of entertainment at all times of the day and whatever the weather during the period of the Festival.
+The Buxton Festival's artistic director, Malcolm Fraser, expresses an interest in seeing a Fringe develop with a parallel programme to that of the main festival, which was set up the previous year in celebration of the restoration and re-opening of the Opera House.
+The idea of the Fringe is to ensure that visitors have ample choice of entertainment at all times of the day and whatever the weather during the period of the Festival.
 After an informal meeting on April 13th 1980, a Fringe committee is formed to liaise with participating groups, but not to select or censor performances.
-Artist Alan Bailey is our first committee chairperson with Sheila Barker a very active Secretary.
+Artist Alan Bailey is our first committee chair with Sheila Barker a very active Secretary.
 The Fringe is to be run as a charity staffed by volunteers.

 Local celebrity Tim Brooke-Taylor writes to the Fringe in support of the idea.